Last Updated: February 8, 2021

 - Pivotal Tracker project data can be exported to CSV file or accessed via the API (by users with the correct permissions) in order to store or move it outside of Pivotal Tracker.

 - Tracker user login profile data can be updated by the owner of the login profile.
 This includes, name, initials, email address and optional avatar photo.
 An open_id email address associated with a login can also be removed.

-- Tracker user logins can be removed by contacting email@example.com. of project and story activity intact in Tracker.
+- Tracker user logins can be removed by contacting email@example.com.
+We retain the name and initials in order to keep the history of project and story activity intact in Tracker.
 This is to avoid confusion about who worked on stories in Tracker and allows an organization to audit activity accurately.
 However a user can change their name and initials in their Tracker Profile before making the removal request.